ElectricityRequired Practical

 Required Practical: Resistance of a Wire

 This required practical covers Required Practical: Resistance of a Wire within Resistance & Ohm's Law for GCSE Physics.
-Revise Resistance & Ohm's Law in Electricity for GCSE Physics with 14 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Resistance & Ohm's Law in Electricity for GCSE Physics with 16 exam-style questions and 30 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 7 of 16 in this topic.
 Revise both the method and the reason for each step, because practical questions often test understanding rather than pure recall.

 Topic position